Probing Cosmic Rays in Nearby Giant Molecular Clouds with the Fermi Large Area Telescope: Cosmic ray spectrum

-The gamma-ray spectra derived for each GMC from 300 MeV to about 30~GeV show different spectral shapes and flux levels (see Table Fig. 1).
-Nevertheless the measured gamma-ray flux level, provided that the total gamma-ray emission in each cloud is due only to hadronic interactions of CR with the molecular target, is expected to be proportional to the ratio M/d$^2$.
-This general trend is shown in Fig. \ref{fig:1}b, in which the differential flux at 3~GeV is plotted versus the $M/d^2$ ratio.
-The points are fitted with a simple linear regression which yields a $\chi^2$/d.o.f of 3/9 (Prob=0.93).
+The $\gamma$-ray spectra derived for each GMC from 300 MeV to about 30~GeV show different spectral shapes and flux levels (see Table 2 and Figure 1).
+Nevertheless the measured $\gamma$-ray flux level, provided that the total $\gamma$-ray emission in each cloud is due only to hadronic interactions of CR with the molecular target, is expected to be proportional to the ratio M/d$^2$.
+This general trend is shown in Figure \ref{fig:1}b, in which the differential flux at 3~GeV is plotted versus the M/d$^2$ ratio.
+The points are fitted with a simple linear regression that yields a $\chi^2$/d.o.f of 3/9 (Prob=0.93).

-Due to the high density of matter in these clouds, we assume that the gamma-ray emission is produced mainly in interactions of galactic CRs and the gas inside the clouds.
+Owing to the high density of matter in these clouds, we assume that the $\gamma$-ray emission is produced mainly in interactions of galactic CRs and the gas inside the clouds.
 Under this hypothesis we can derive the CR spectrum and density inside each individual cloud.
+To account for the contribution of the heavy nuclei we use the enhancement factor $1.85$ as suggested by \citet{mori09}.
+It should be noted that this value contains the enhancement both in the CR and in the interstellar medium.
+However, in calculating the mass of molecular clouds we have already included the contribution of heavy nuclei by using a factor of 1.36, thus the contribution from CR is represented by a factor of $1.85/1.36 \sim 1.36$ below.

-Recently a convenient formalism has been developed by \citet{vilante09} to derive proton spectrum directly from gamma-ray observations.
-This method is based on the analytical parametrizations developed by \citet{kelner} for gamma-ray spectra produced at the decays of neutral mesons, the secondary products of proton-proton (pp) interactions.
+Recently a convenient formalism has been developed by \citet{vilante09} to derive proton spectrum directly from $\gamma$-ray observations.
+This method is based on the analytical parametrizations developed by \citet{kelner} for $\gamma$-ray spectra produced at the decays of neutral mesons, the secondary products of proton-proton (pp) interactions.
 While this parametrization provides good accuracy for protons with energy E$_{\rm p}>$100~GeV, it shows some limitations at lower energies due to the approximation of the proton spectrum by a smooth power-law function.
-To derive then the proton spectrum shape at low energy (down to E$_{\rm p}\simeq$300~MeV, i. e., the energy threshold for $\pi^0$ production) avoiding an a priori assumption of a power-law function to describe it, we chose instead the parametrization developed by \citet{kamae05}, which formally works for an arbitrary spa trim of protons.
-It should be noted that this parametrization is less accurate at very high energies (E$_{\rm p}>$1~TeV, see e. g.
-Kachelriess \& Ostapchenko 2012), beyond the LAT sensitive energy range.
+To then derive the proton spectrum shape at low energy while avoiding an assumption of a power-law function to describe it, we chose instead the parametrization developed by \citet{kamae05}, which formally works for an arbitrary spectrum of protons in the energy range related to our data.
+It should be noted that this parametrization is less accurate at very high energies (E$_{\rm p}>$1~TeV, see e.g. Kachelriess \& Ostapchenko 2012), beyond the LAT sensitive energy range.